NZPF Approved Regulations for National Exhibitions

 Application Form

-An application to stage a National Philatelic Exhibition shall be made to the secretary of NZPF on the Application form.
+An application to stage a National Philatelic Exhibition shall be made to the secretary of NZPF on the Application Form.

 Article 3 National Exhibition management